Obituary of Marjorie Lee Kale

 To honor Marge’s life, a memorial service will be held on Saturday, February 1, 2020 at Hankins & Whittington Funeral Home, 1111 East Blvd, Charlotte, NC 28203.
 Visitation will start at 10 am, service at 11 am with a reception to follow.

 In lieu of flowers, and in keeping with Marge’s wishes, her family asks that contributions be made in her memory to St. Jude Children’s Research Hospital, 501 St. Jude Place, Memphis, Tenn.
 38105, or to a charity of choice.

-At her additional and specific request, Marge’s family wishes to thank Pat Nelson, Rick Heuser and Shirley Nail for their steadfast friendship, their kindness, and the many and thoughtful things they did for her.To send flowers to the family of Marjorie Kale, please visit Tribute Store
+At her additional and specific request, Marge’s family wishes to thank Pat Nelson, Rick Heuser and Shirley Nail for their steadfast friendship, their kindness, and the many and thoughtful things they did for her.To send flowers to the family or plant a tree in memory of Marjorie Kale, please visit Tribute Store